mikaelgramont/IMA/README.md

 # IMA

 ## Installation
+Copy `php/config.php.template` to `php/config.php` and give all constants a value.

 Copy your Google API client secret into `php/client_secret.json`.

 The following folders need to be writable by the server, and by other manual process run from `bin` or through cron jobs: